JAYANTH-ORG/test-maven-repo/README.md

 This is a **test repository** containing intentional security vulnerabilities designed to validate the SecureFlow security scanning workflow.

+**🔄 Updated:** Enhanced scanner with pattern-based fallbacks for comprehensive vulnerability detection.

 ## ⚠️ WARNING
 **This repository contains intentional security vulnerabilities and should NEVER be used in production environments.**